 - Curriculum is differentiated in the planning and the outcomes. - Areas of the curriculum are linked through 'REAL project' approach to delivering knowledge and skills.
-Project based learning. - School is a member of range of groups to inform curriculum and ensure up to date practice & methods followed, including: Challenge Partners, White Rose Maths, Charanga for music, Language Angels for MFL, and Challenge Partners - Group provision maps used within each class outlining provision for groups of pupils and assessing progress made - Small group interventions for maths and literacy provided in each class for those children that need additional support - Phonics support using Twinkl Phonics as well as additional materials within lessons and as intervention sessions - Speech and language support - Additional daily reading - Specific Intervention groups
+Project based learning. - School is a member of range of groups to inform curriculum and ensure up to date practice & methods followed, including: Challenge Partners, White Rose Maths, Kapow for music & DT, Language Angels for MFL, Jigsaw, Teach Computing, Historical and Geographical Associations, Access Art, Literacy Tree, Unlocking Letters and Sounds, - Group provision maps used within each class outlining provision for groups of pupils and assessing progress made - Small group interventions for maths and literacy provided in each class for those children that need additional support - Phonics support using Unlocking Letters & Sounds, as well as additional materials within lessons and as intervention sessions - Additional daily reading - Specific Intervention groups - Whole school tracking system-(Arbor) to track and monitor different groups of children's

 - Termly reviews and meetings with parents for children on Record of Need, who have individualised provision maps (IPM's), which record progress through Assess - Plan - Do -Review cycle - 'Bespoke' meetings with parents regarding specific issues - Dyslexia screening in place for Year groups.
-This year GL Rapid to be introduced, then IDL support program to be used on iPads for identified children.
-DEST (Dyslexia Early

-- Within our school MAT subject leaders work together in Research circles to share good practice and recent research. - The school has invested in I-Pads to enhance the curriculum, including use of Seesaw.
-All KS2 pupils have access to their own iPad (with personal login) & all KS1 pupils have at least one between two - Opportunities for all pupils to learn through individual and group discussion - Opportunities to work independently - Effective marking & feedback is used to move pupils on in their learning - Children have 'talking partners' & use peer assessment - Structured routines are followed. - Emphasis on oracy and talk for writing - Opportunities for self and peer assessment and reflection on work by all - Whole school tracking system (itrack) to track and monitor every child's progress - Dyslexia friendly strategies are used in all classrooms, reflecting reaccredited Inclusive Dyslexia Friendly Status (IDFS+) in June 2022 - A strong emphasis on our core values, through our badge system to support children to recognise and reach their potential - All classes well supported by teaching
+DEST (Dyslexia Early Screening Test) & DST- J (Dyslexia Screening Test- Juniors) utilised when more detailed screening needed, either following up whole class screening and/or a parental request.
+Those children at high or moderate

+- NCETM Mastery Maths for KS1 and EYFS

+- The school has invested in I-Pads to enhance the curriculum, including use of Seesaw.
+Year 2 and all of KS2 pupils have access to their own iPad (with personal log-in) & Year 1 and Reception pupils have approximately one between two

+- Reception class use 'Drawing Club'

+approach, which promotes & motivates

+children's mark- making, oracy and

+vocabulary from an early age, using a

+story book as focus.
+This covers

+aspects from the following areas

+from the EYFS curriculum:

+Communication & Language, Literacy &

+Physical Development

+- Opportunities for all pupils to learn through individual and group discussion

+- Opportunities to work independently

+- Effective marking & feedback is used to move pupils on in their learning

+- Children use peer assessment

+- Structured routines are followed.

+- Oracy is developed through various strategies including using talk partners

+- Opportunities for self and peer assessment and reflection on work by all

+- Whole school tracking system (Arbor) to track and monitor every child's progress